-Which children are being vaccinated and why?
+Covid: Which children are being vaccinated and why?

 - Published

+Millions of children are being offered a Covid vaccine, including all 16- 17 year olds and at risk 12-15 year olds.

+NHS organisations in England have been told to prepare for a possible decision to offer the jab to all 12 to 15-year-olds.

-Which children will be offered the vaccine?
+Which children are being offered the vaccine?

-The evidence on the harms and benefits of vaccination has been reviewed by the UK's Joint Committee on Vaccination and Immunisation (JCVI).
+All 16 and 17 year-olds are being offered a first dose.
+No second dose is planned as yet.

-It has recommended vaccinating children aged 12-15 if they are at higher risk of Covid due to:
+Vaccinations are also recommended for those aged 12-15 if they are at higher risk due to:

-- Severe neurodisability (which could include conditions such as cerebral palsy, autism or epilepsy)
+- Severe neurodisability (which could include cerebral palsy, autism or epilepsy)

 - Down's syndrome